 Conversation Partner Program

 Welcome to the ELI Conversation Partner Program!
-This special program offered by the English Language Institute is a volunteer based service that connects International students with native English speakers at Pace University.
-Students meet once a week for a minimum of 1hr at the Pace University campus or nearby neighborhoods.
-The conversation is a 12 week program and welcomes new participants at the beginning of each Fall, Spring, and Summer semester.
-Please read below for further details.
+Improve your English, share your culture and meet new people.
+This special program offered by the English Language Institute is a volunteer-based service that connects International students with native English speakers at Pace University.
+Students meet once a week for a minimum of 1 hour at the Pace University campus or nearby neighborhoods.
+The conversation is a 12-week program and welcomes new participants at the beginning of each Fall, Spring, and Summer semester.

 Information for International ELI students